saurabhsingh72487-hub/etch-a-sketch/README.md

-# Simple Scatch Application USing HTML, CSS
+# Simple Scatch Application By using HTML, CSS